Descriptive taxonomy of Microgastrinae

 Pipelines for visualizing, filtering and analyzing phylogenomic data for coalescent-based analyses

 We are collaborating with Siavash Mirarab and Erfan Sayyari at San Diego State University on developing methods for optimizing phylogenomic data for coalescent-based analyses (combining gene trees using summary methods such as ASTRAL II).
-Erfan has developed a visualization and analysis pipeline called DiscoVista (available on GitHub ), and used this pipeline to analyze the effects of fragmentary data on the Misof et al 2014 insect transcriptomic dataset analysis (our paper is now in press at Molecular Biology and Evolution; the DiscoVista methods paper is in review at Molecular Phylogenetics and Evolution).
+Erfan has developed a visualization and analysis pipeline called DiscoVista (available on GitHub ), and used this pipeline to analyze the effects of fragmentary data on the Misof et al 2014 insect transcriptomic dataset analysis (our paper is now published online at Molecular Biology and Evolution; the DiscoVista methods paper is in review at Molecular Phylogenetics and Evolution).

 One of our interests in the Whitfield lab is learning about how the natural history of microgastrine wasps has shaped their evolutionary history.
 We are working on a collaborative project towards this interest with colleagues at the University of Neveda Reno, the University of Cincinnati, and Wright State University.
 We are constructing phylogenies of Neotropical plants, insect herbivores, and parasitoids of those herbivores.
 Currently we are focuses on Piper plants, a genus of understory plants that produce an unusual diversity of secondary metabolites, Eois caterpillars, a genus of geometrid caterpillars that specialize on Piper, and the microgastrine wasps that attack Eois caterpillars.
 Initially, we identified the majority of microgastrine wasps reared from Eois caterpillars as members of the genus Parapanteles.
 From molecular results Kyle Parks has been getting, while most of these wasps seem to form one main monophyletic clade within the larger genus Dolichogenidea, other species seem to belong to several genera.
 As we improve our understanding of the molecular systematics of these wasps, we will use this information to develop testable hypotheses to understand how the intimate relationship between an endoparasitoid and its host caterpillar, and if the plant the host caterpillar eats influences the evolution of parasitoids.